Economic history of the Arab world: Waqf

-A Waqf is a charitable endowment given by Muslims to help benefit their societies, and they had a major role in the economy, the development of cities, and travel.
+A Waqf is a charitable endowment given by Muslims to help benefit their societies, which had a major role in the economy, the development of cities, and travel.
 Typically, a Waqf took the form of rulers creating something for the benefit of their people.
 It required creating something that would be a source of renewable revenue and directing that revenue towards something, be it a specific individual, the community, or the local mosque so long as it brought one closer to God.
 Schools were also beneficiaries of Waqf due to Islam viewing education as a form of worship.
 The individual making a Waqf was not expected to benefit except in the spiritual sense.
 The Waqf was a pivotal part of building infrastructure as it would often lead to an increase in the number of businesses surrounding the endowed institution.
 Waqfs were also used to protect cities in warfare, such as the Citadel of Qaitbay, which was built to defend Alexandria in the mid-fifteenth century.
 While controversial, cash was also sometimes used as a form of Waqf with the interest on it supporting the beneficiaries.

 Egypt

-In Egypt, The Mamluks practiced Waqf, seeing it as a way of keeping their property safe from government hands and as a way of transferring the bulk of their wealth to their children, going around the laws that prevented this directly.
+In Egypt, the Mamluks practiced Waqf, seeing it as a way of keeping their property safe from government hands and as a way of transferring the bulk of their wealth to their children, going around the laws that prevented this directly.
 This became problematic in the 14th century when soldiers in the Egyptian army were rewarded by giving them temporary fiefs.
-Many of these were turned into Waqfs by their owners however, meaning the Mamluk government could no longer reclaim them for redistribution.
+Many of these were turned into Waqfs by their owners, however, meaning the Mamluk government could no longer reclaim them for redistribution.
 This would affect the size of the army.
 In 1378-79, Barquq argued this was causing harm to the state and used this as a justification for dissolving the agrarian Waqfs.
 Waqfs also served as a way for the Mamluk converts to Islam to demonstrate their faith by participating in it.
 It also provided a way for the Mamluk rulers to demonstrate their power and wealth.
 Waqf would become more popular under the Ottoman rulers in later years.